 3- Intel Core i7-4790K Desktop processor

-Moving on to Intel, we discuss the Core i7-4790K, also known as “Devil’s Canyon.”
+Moving on to Intel, we discuss the Core i7-4790K an other good processor for RX 580, also known as “Devil’s Canyon.”
 Featuring a quad-core and 8-thread count processor, this is built using the Haswell architecture, which saves power as well as has graphical expertise.
 Boost clock rate can obtain the highest clock rate of 4400 MHz, whereas the base speed begins at 4000 MHz.
 Intel HD Graphics 4600 allows this GPU to reach the highest speed of 1250 MHz and is more than enough for normal work.
 TDP of 88W is measured in this component which does not overheat the system much.

 DDR3 memory is used in this processor that maintains the data transfer rates as well as more bandwidth than DDR2.
 Cache of 8 MB is present that is great for fast loading of recently opened information.
 LGA1150 sockets must be available in the motherboard so that this processor can be used, so series 8 and 9 motherboards are compatible with this processor.
 Games like F1 2013 and Bioshock Infinite performed well using the i7-4790K processor which is better than CPUs like the Core i5-4690K.